httpie/cli/docs/README.md

 ## JSON

-JSON is the *lingua franca* of modern web services and it is also the **implicit content type** HTTPie uses by default.
+JSON is the *lingua franca* of modern web services, and it is also the **implicit content type** HTTPie uses by default.

 Simple example: